Published on February 18, 2020 – Last Updated on May 11, 2022

 Meditation allows the brain to take a break.
 When you meditate, you concentrate on the here and now.
 You try to clear your mind.
 Thoughts will arise that will intrude on which you acknowledge and let go.
 You focus on how your breath feels moving through the body.

 Although this sounds simple, it profoundly affects the mind and the body.
 For example, when you experience chronic stress or don’t get enough sleep, your body suffers, and many chronic health conditions can develop, including anxiety.

 Starting a meditation practice is not difficult, but it does take a commitment.
 You may even begin to notice changes within a week or two.

 Meditation really helps to reduce or eliminate anxiety

 One change you may notice quickly is a more positive mood.
-Before you know it, things that bothered you now, don’t bother you as much anymore.
+Before you know it, things that bothered you now don’t worry you as much anymore.

-One of the best ways to get started is with a guided meditation app.
-Guided meditation apps help you keep your focus for the period of time you choose to meditate.
+One of the best ways to get started is a guided meditation app.
+Guided meditation apps help you keep your focus when you choose to meditate.
 Guided meditation helps keep you on track by bringing you back to your focus throughout the meditation.

 Mind Tastik can help you start your meditation practice or enhance your current one.
-The app can help you guide your negative thoughts to positive thoughts and help sidetrack the negative fears that give you anxiety.
+In addition, the app can help you guide your negative thoughts to positive thoughts and help sidetrack the negative fears that give you anxiety.

 Meditation can be a powerful tool in managing conditions such as anxiety.
 By starting a meditation practice daily, you can relieve stress and change the way you think by changing how your brain works.